Pay Equity: Small Business Guide to Equal Pay for Equal Work

 A lack of pay equity can have a major impact on employees, particularly those from marginalized backgrounds.
 Employees from certain backgrounds are more likely to be underpaid, with the gap being even greater for women and other minorities.
 This can lead to financial insecurity and create an unsafe working environment where employers are able to take advantage of their workers without consequence.

 When pay equity is not in place, employees may feel they don’t have the same opportunities as their peers or be unhappy in their current positions because they feel undervalued or mistreated.
-This can lead to lower morale, reduced motivation and productivity, as well as decreased job satisfaction and loyalty.
+This can lead to lower morale, reduced motivation and productivity, and decreased job satisfaction and loyalty.

 Did you know?

-- Black men earned 76% of the wages white men earned in the first quarter of 2022.
+- Black men earned 76% of the wages white men earned in the second quarter of 2024.
 Latinos earned 75%.

 - Women of color start further behind in pay at the beginning of their careers, worsening with career progression.